 I’m not sure when I would say I started feeling depressed.

 I know that, when I was an eighteen-year-old, I was so excited about everything.
-Everyday, I would wake up, and I couldn’t wait to start my day; there was just so much I wanted to do.
+Every day, I would wake up, and I couldn’t wait to start my day; there was just so much I wanted to do.
 I also know that, a few years later, there would be weeks where I could barely make it out of bed.
-But in the moment, it never occurred to me that I could be depressed.
+But at the moment, it never occurred to me that I could be depressed.

 I remember trying to wash some dishes that day, and I just couldn’t.
 It sounds ridiculous, but whenever I would try to wash the dishes, some compulsion would come over me, and before I knew it, the day ended, and the dishes were still dirty.

 Given my inability to wash dishes, I decided I needed help.
 I found a therapist and a psychiatrist through my insurance, and I’ve been working with them to manage my mental health.
 Nowadays, I feel so much more in control of my life.